144MHz Band: 144.0 – 146.0MHz

 144.400-144.500MHz Propagation Beacons Exclusive

 This area of the band is specifically allocated for propagation beacons only.
 Please do not transmit in this segment especially if you are using FM equipment.
 Such transmissions cause severe interference to weak-signal users listening for far away beacons.
 Strictly speaking the beacon band encompasses 144.400-144.490MHz with a 10 kHz guard band up to 144.500MHz.
-However an allocation has been made on 144.4905MHz +/- 500Hz for Weak Signal Propagation Reporter (WSPR) beacon transmissions.
-A small number of beacons located on the Atlantic coast have been allocated frequencies within the bottom 10 kHz of the beacon band.
+A small number of beacons located on the Atlantic coast have been allocated frequencies within the beacon band.
 They are beaming towards North America as part of a transatlantic propagation experiment.

 144.500-144.794MHz All Modes*

 This area of the 144MHz band is allocated to any mode with a maximum bandwidth of 20kHz.
-Here you can find a mixture of telephony and other modes that include facsimile (fax), radio-teletype (RTTY) and slow-scan television (SSTV).
+Here you can find a mixture of telephony and other modes that can include data, digital voice calling and image modes (Slow-scan TV, Fax etc).
 The use of amplitude modulation (AM) is also acceptable within the All Modes segment but users are asked to consider adjacent channel activity when selecting operating frequencies.
 A number of AM users are now using 144.550MHz for their telephony contacts.

 144.794-144.990MHz Machine Generated Modes (MGM)

 Machine generated modes with a maximum allocated bandwidth of 12 kHz will be found within this sub-band.
-The modes, some of which can be unattended, include Automatic Packet Reporting System (APRS), Bulletin Board System (BBS), DX Cluster access, nodes and Internet Voice Gateways.
+The modes, some of which can be unattended, include Automatic Packet Reporting System (APRS), Digital Voice Gateways and AX25 (packet) data systems.

 144.9900-145.1935MHz Repeater Input Channels (FM/DV)